Fade Cut Men's Haircut: Low Fade, Mid Fade, High Fade & More - Rank 7

 What is a fade cut?

-In this haircut, the hair is cut shorter and shorter at the sides and back of the head from top to bottom.
+With this haircut, the hair is cut shorter and shorter on the sides and back of the head from top to bottom.
 This usually requires a clipper.
 Fade means "to fade".
 The hair fades downwards, which means that the hair on the sides and back of the head becomes more and more similar to the skin from top to bottom.
 A professional fade convinces with a seamless transition.
 This means that the individual sections blend into each other from top to bottom.

 Who does the fade cut suit?